Treatment of women by the Taliban: Health care

+Ban on women's participation in healthcare sector

+In December 2024, the Taliban's health ministry banned women from being trained in nursing and midwifery, according to media reports confirmed by The Guardian.
+This was a reversal of an earlier February 2024 decision to permit basic medical training for women.
+According to NPR, the health ministry had lobbied for an exemption from the general ban on women's education in the healthcare sector because "in some provinces, the Taliban does not allow women to seek treatment from male medical professionals."
+The Taliban's ban on basic medical training for women was widely condemned by human rights organizations as a danger to the health and well-being of Afghan women and children, with Afghanistan already having among the highest maternal mortality ratios in the world according to 2020 data, before the Taliban's 2021 seizure of power.
+For example, Heather Barr of Human Right Watch stated: "If you ban women from being treated by male healthcare professionals, and then you ban women from training to become healthcare professionals, the consequences are clear: women will not have access to healthcare and will die as a result."
+The Office of the United Nations High Commissioner for Human Rights (OHCHR) stated that the ban "is profoundly discriminatory, short-sighted and puts the lives of women and girls at risk in multiple ways."

 Forced confinement

 Family harmony was badly affected by mental stress, isolation and depression that often accompanied the forced confinement of women.
 A 1998 survey of 160 women residents or former residents of Kabul found that 97 per cent showed signs of serious depression and 71 per cent reported a decline in their physical well-being.
 Latifa, a Kabul resident and author, wrote:

 The apartment resembles a prison or a hospital.
 Silence weighs heavily on all of us.
 As none of us do much, we haven't got much to tell each other.
 Incapable of sharing our emotions, we each enclose ourselves in our own fear and distress.
 Since everyone is in the same black pit, there isn't much point in repeating time and again that we can't see clearly.

 The Taliban closed the country's beauty salons.
 Nail varnish and cosmetics were prohibited.

 Taliban restrictions on the cultural presence of women covered several areas.
 Place names including the word "women" were modified so that the word was not used.
 Women were forbidden to laugh loudly as it was considered improper for a stranger to hear a woman's voice.
 Women were prohibited from participating in sports or entering a sports club.